Ashwashere4/Sport-Dorks/docs/DesignDoc.md

 Facilities page work similarily.
 When taken to the facilities page, they are given a list of facilities and when clicked on will give a description of it.

 ### ViewModel Tier
-> _Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class diagrams) with some details such as critical attributes and methods._

 ![Item and Facilities diagram](item_facilities.png)

 The controllers control the data that the persistance contains.
 Both inventory and facilities work similar as in both use a inventory system.
 There are interactions the website has, like pressing buttons that command the control the model.
 From there the website is updated, and so is the api that records the data for the website.

 ### Model Tier
-> _Provide a summary of this tier of your architecture.
-This
-> section will follow the same instructions that are given for the View
-> Tier above._

-> _At appropriate places as part of this narrative provide one or more
-> static models (UML class diagrams) with some details such as critical attributes and methods._

 ![Item class diagram](Item_class.png)

 The model is a very simple class set up.
 Each item has a name, cost, and quantity.
 Each attribute has a getter and setter for easy updating.
 After an item is created, they are put into a inventory hashmap.
 The key is the name of the item, and the value is the item itself.